 Wondering what these parks look like?
 Discover all of them here: Utah National Parks

 You don’t need to drive far to see something worth photographing along the road.
 The scenery changes in flashes and before you know it, you’ve taken several hundred photos from the side of the road (true story).

 Even though the Salt Flats are literally in the middle of nowhere, it’s worth the 1.5 hour drive from SLC to see them.
 You’ll pass the Morton salt factory along the way which is a fun break from the flat lands all around you.
 This is a great photo op so pack cute clothes!

 Utah has great weather almost year-round.
 They do get a lot of snow and cold during winter but I wouldn’t recommend visiting in the winter anyhow.
 Summers are hot and dry but assuming you aren’t taking arduous hikes in mid-day sun, the temperatures are fairly pleasant especially compared to humid Florida or frigid Maine.
 October was especially mild with perfect temperatures.

 Park City is adorable – it not only has the cutest town center but you can drive to the top for dramatic mountain views.
 Note that during the snow season, the road may be closed.
 Park City has great shopping and food and is more “modern” than many other Utah towns you’ll encounter.
 Even if you don’t ski, it’s a great place to visit!

 We hiked a ridiculous amount of miles in 6 days and loved every second.
-There are more trails than you can count and we only visited 3 parks (and one of the hikes we took wasn’t even a part of a park).
+There are more trails than you can count and we only visited 3 parks.
 Make sure you pack good hiking shoes because they’ll definitely get used!